ThalliumStudio/Thallium/legal/TERMS_OF_SERVICES.md

   - third-party platform rules<br>

 **3.3** Users have the right to appeal a block through official support channels.<br>
-**3.3.1** The Service Provider has the right to reject or accept an appeal without providing detailed argumentation for the decision.
-The service provider has 14 days to make a decision.<br>
+**3.3.1** The Service Provider will review each appeal and provide a written response within 14 days, including specific reasons for maintaining or lifting the block.
+The response will reference the specific provision of these Terms that was violated, if applicable.<br>

 ### <br> 4.
 Copyright and Intellectual Property <br><br>
 **4.1** All copyrights to the Website and Services belong to the Service Provider or other authorized entities, if explicitly stated.<br>
 **4.2** The User grants the Service Provider a non-exclusive, royalty-free, territorially unlimited license to use Content submitted by them for the purpose of providing the Services.<br>
 **4.3** The User declares that they hold full rights to submitted Content and that it does not infringe third-party rights.<br>
 **4.4** Responsibility for submitted Content lies entirely with the User.<br>
+**4.5** The Service Provider commits to removing unlawful Content upon receiving credible notification of its existence.
+Users can report such content through the channels specified in section 6.3.<br>

 ### <br> 5.
 Liability <br><br>
 **5.1** The Service Provider is not liable for:<br>
 - User actions and consequences of using the Services<br>
-- content published by Users through the Services<br>
+- content published by Users through the Services (except where the Service Provider has been notified of unlawful content and failed to remove it)<br>
 - losses or damages resulting from the use of Services, except as provided by mandatory provisions of law<br>
 - interruptions caused by external factors<br>
-- consequences of the functioning of the Website and Services<br>
+- consequences of the functioning of the Website and Services, except for damages caused intentionally<br>
-- disruptions in the functioning of the Website or Services regardless of the causes of their occurrence<br>
+- disruptions in the functioning of the Website or Services regardless of the causes of their occurrence, except for damages caused intentionally<br>

-**5.2** The Website and Services are provided "as is" without warranty of:<br>
-- uninterrupted operation<br>
-- error-free performance<br>
-- availability of all features<br>
-- regular updates<br>
+**5.2** The Service Provider strives to provide reliable Services and will address technical issues and non-conformities reported through official support channels.
+While we cannot guarantee perfect operation, we commit to:<br>
+- investigating reported technical problems<br>
+- providing reasonable efforts to maintain service availability<br>
+- addressing service non-conformities within a reasonable timeframe<br>

 **5.3** The Service Provider does not guarantee that the Services will meet individual User needs.<br>
-**5.4** The entire risk related to the quality and operation of the Services lies with the User.<br>
+**5.4** Users should use the Services at their own risk, understanding the inherent limitations of digital services.<br>
 **5.5** The User is fully responsible for:<br>
 - how they use the Services<br>
 - content shared via the Services<br>